SS D. M. Clemson (1903): Wreck

 The wreck of D. M. Clemson has never been found.
 She became the largest undiscovered shipwreck on the Great Lakes following the discovery of the 550 ft Canadian freighter James Carruthers in May 2025.
 The Great Lakes Shipwreck Historical Society has sought the wreck since at least 2002.
-While on an expedition to locate her wreck in August 2007, they located the hull of a large freighter 8 mi north of Deer Park, Michigan, in 460 ft of water.
-The measurements of the wreck taken via side-scan sonar, as well as its upbound orientation lead them to suspect they had located D. M. Clemson.
-However, footage taken via remotely operated vehicle identified the wreck as the freighter Cyprus, lost a year before D. M. Clemson.
+While on an expedition to locate her wreck in August 2007, they located the hull of a large freighter 8 mi north of Deer Park, Michigan, at a depth of 460 ft.
+The measurements of the wreck taken via side-scan sonar, as well as its upbound orientation, led them to suspect they had located D. M. Clemson.
+However, footage taken via remotely operated vehicle identified the wreck as the freighter Cyprus, which was lost a year before D. M. Clemson.